last authored: April 2012, David LaPierre

 Protease Inhibitors: hyperlipidemia, insulin resistance and diabetes, lipodystrophy, elevated liver enzymes, possible increased bleeding risk in hemophiliacs, drug-drug interactions

-There is ongoing debate regarding whether to treat cell count or viral load, and it is accordingly difficult to know when treatment should be started.
+There is ongoing debate regarding whether to treat cell count or viral load.

 Antiretroviral treatment can begin immediately after diagnosis, and is recommended by many to prevent transmission and reduce infection rates.
 However, there are also drawbacks to this approach, including drug resistance and significant side effects, as described, which often lead to decreased adherence.

 Genotyping should be done, if possible, to determine the potential for resistance prior to starting antiretrovirals.

 Treat all patients with AIDS-defining opertunistic infections, or severe symptoms.
 Other suggestions regarding treatment include:

 Drug resistance can limit future treatment options, and it can be important to wisely sequence drugs, saving some for future use if/when resistance becomes a problem.

 Prophylaxis of opportunistic infections depends on local prevalence of pathogens, success in their eradication in patients, and the potential consequences of their proliferation, as well as adverse effects and costs of the medications.